honorpeter/kinsys/README.md

 Kinpira by System Verilog
 ==================================================

-This is the ported version of "Kinpira" project.

 Kinpira is the hardware accelerator, or platform for neural networks.
 This project aims for the flexibility and the performance for various network structures.